The small business guide to employing an apprentice

 But it’s certainly not just NEETs who might be suited by the excellent opportunities apprenticeships offer.
 They are a crucial option for those leaving compulsory education who don’t wish to go to higher education or university, as well as those eager to make their first steps into the world of work.

 Not everyone is suited to traditional education, and apprenticeships provide great prospects and a first step on the ladder, marrying the vocational with the academic.
-For businesses, there a number of real benefits from employing an apprentice.
+For businesses, there are number of real benefits from employing an apprentice.

 This guide has been put together to give a clearer understanding of what an apprenticeship is and how they work.